A Reynolds-semi-robust H(div)-conforming method for unsteady incompressible power-law flows: Numerical tests

 In Figures \ref{fig:conv.rs2} and \ref{fig:conv.rg2} we plot the errors for various choices of $r$ different from $2$.
 In all cases we can observe the expected higher order pre-asymptotic convergence rate in convection dominated regimes.
 Regarding diffusion dominated regimes, for $r<2$ (Figure \ref{fig:conv.rs2}), we can indeed note a non-optimal (i.e. less than the interpolation error) convergence rate, as expected from the theoretical results \eqref{eq:expected}.
 In the case $r>2$ (Figure \ref{fig:conv.rg2}), the practical convergence rate for the proposed test seems to behave as $O(h^2)$, which is again aligned with the theoretical findings \eqref{eq:expected}.

-In many among the presented cases, the pressure error behaves as the corresponding expected interpolation error but, especially for $(\nu,r) = (1,2)$, a non-negligible loss in the convergence rate is observed (in accordance, for example, to the theoretical results for the simpler stationary non-newtonian Stokes problem).
+In many among the presented cases, the pressure error behaves as the corresponding expected interpolation error but, especially for $(\nu,r) = (1,2)$, a non-negligible loss in the convergence rate is observed (in accordance, for example, to the theoretical results for the simpler stationary non-Newtonian Stokes problem).
 Finally, we note that the above tests also serve the purpose (by comparing the $\nu=1$ and $\nu=10^{-5}$ plots) of underlining the Reynolds quasi-robustness of the proposed scheme.
+To further investigate this aspect, we performed additional experiments in which we fix the mesh size $h=0.149$ and, for different values of $r$, we consider $\nu \in \{ 1,10^{-1},10^{-2},\ldots,10^{-7}\}$.
+In Figures \ref{fig:rob.rs2} and \ref{fig:rob.rg2} we plot the velocity error $\mathrm{velERR}_h$.
+For each value of $r$, the error shows an initial small decrease and then stabilizes, remaining essentially constant for smaller values of $\nu$.